rajarshiche/Analysis-of-2D-Porosity-for-Cancer-DNA-Detection/README.md

-# Analysis of 2D Porosity for Cancer DNA Detection
+# Analysis of 2D Porosity of evaporated DNA+colloidal tracer mixture for Cancer DNA Detection